StonerIsh420/quantum_convolution_hybrid/README.md

 The code prints **trainable parameter counts** for the kernel+head portion of each model.

-In your final parameter‑matched setup, you ran with:

 | Model      | Kernel + head trainable params |
 |-----------|---------------------------------|
 | Quantum   | 6                               |